willirath/netcdf-hash/README.md

 ## First Demo

-[demo_001.ipynb](demo_001.ipynb) contains a short demonstration calculating a global file hash from four different representations of an example data set.
+[demo_001.ipynb](demo_001.ipynb) contains a short demonstration calculating a global content-based hash from four different representations of an example data set, storing it in an global attribute of the files, and re-calculates and verifies the hashes against the global attribute.